AmrHossam902/civiliansApp/readme.md

    any kind of flows that you meant to execute once like refreshing your access token

     to get over it, you can set prefetch={false} on every Next Link component

+4- ECS optimized image has a problem with ECS service connect

+    - try
 ## screen shots

 #### listing all civilians